Matt Wallner Player Props: Twins vs. Cardinals

 Matt Wallner At The Plate

-- Wallner is hitting .258 with two doubles, five home runs and seven walks.
+- Wallner is batting .262 with three doubles, five home runs and seven walks.

-- In 40.9% of his games this year (nine of 22), Wallner has picked up at least one hit, and in five of those games (22.7%) he recorded at least two.
+- Wallner has reached base via a hit in 10 games this season (of 23 played), and had multiple hits in five of those games.

-- He has hit a home run in 18.2% of his games this season, and 6.8% of his chances at the plate.
+- He has hit a long ball in four games this year (17.4%), homering in 6.5% of his trips to the plate.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.